aperium/Primal-to-Fluidigm/README.md

 - [x] copy over those files that are relevant to this improved version.
 - [x] add access to data inputs, probably by coping the data into a subdirectory in this repository.
 - [ ] Allow specification of which genes/genomic sequences to use for primer generation.
+  - Priority list of genes [here](gene_clustering/reduced_genes_list_27nov2020.xlsx)
+  - [ ] Reduce further to:
+    - Rubber genes
+      - CPT2
+    - Ones from the paper (Zinan Luo paper)
+    - Flowering time
+      - FT
+      - FLC
+    - delay in germination (DOG1)
+    - Self incompatibility
+      - 4 candidates, but one may be best candidate.
 - [ ] add functionality to split pools designed by primal scheme into pools designed for multiplexing with the 48.48 access array.
   - no more than 10 primer pairs in any well on the daughter plate
   - no more than 80 primer pairs in any columb on the daughter plate (and 80 total on the mother plate, leaving the last two columns empty for buffers)